ClariceBoldDev/M1-JavelinPolishers/README.md

 ## Deployment

+To deploy my site I used Github Pages.
+Below are the steps you need to deploy them are:

+1. Navigate to the Github repository:[Github Repository](https://github.com/ClariceBoldon/Milestone1-JavelinPolishers)
+2. Navigate to the settings tab.
+3. On the left hand menu, select pages.
+4. From the Source menu select Branch main
+5. From branch select main.
+6. Live link will be shown when published correctly.

+The live site link is:[JAvelin Polishers Live Website:] (<https://clariceboldon.github.io/Milestone1-JavelinPolishers/>)

 ## Credits

--
+Firstly I'd love to give a big shout out and thank you to my fellow students, particularly my cohort who have been a great support and help over the weeks.

 I would like to thank my mentor for being approachable, helpful and on the ball!

 I would like to thank my cohort facilitator for keeping my interest and helping the team grow.

-A big thanks to Code Institute staff for all their help I couldnt have found out have the stuff I needed without slack and the community of students, mentors, staff and alumni. and my peers who helped me get keep going!
+A big thanks to Code Institute staff for all their help

+I couldnt have found out have the stuff I needed without slack and the community of students, mentors, staff and alumni and my peers who helped me get keep going!